-Based in Lailenpi, Hope Clinic was constructed in 2016, and provides services to just under 2,000 patients in and around Lailenpi each year.
-The clinic has room for up to six in-patients and in emergencies can provide a referral service and transport patients to hospitals in Pakokku or Yangon.
-The clinic also acts as a clinical training centre for CHWs and TBAs and a base for a mobile medical team who conduct clinics in remote rural villages throughout the year.
+Based in Lailenpi, Hope Clinic was built in 2016, and provides services to just under 2,000 patients in and around Lailenpi each year.
+The clinic has room for up to six inpatients and, in emergencies, can provide a referral and transport service to hospitals in Pakokku or Yangon.
+The clinic also acts as a clinical training centre for CHWs and TBAs, and as a base for a mobile medical team who conduct clinics in remote villages.

-Chin State has only two functioning hospitals for a population of just under half a million and due to the remoteness between villages and towns, patients only travel to a hospital when their deteriorating health conditions are at their worst, with some arriving too late.
-As a result, rural villagers often rely on local traditional remedies or seek treatments from untrained ‘health workers’ or traditional healers.
+Chin State has only two functioning hospitals for a population of just under half a million.
+Due to the long distances, patients only travel to a hospital when their deteriorating health conditions are at their worst, with some arriving too late.
+As a result, rural villagers often rely on local traditional remedies, or seek treatments from untrained ‘health workers’ or traditional healers.

-In villages where the government is operative, health care is mainly served by ambulant midwives who undertake ante-natal and prenatal care as well as immunisations.
-Resources for transport are however scarce, and often midwives are forced to spend their own money to secure transport to the villages, especially in border areas.
-These villages are far away from the main district roads requiring several hours and sometimes a day or more of walking in remote and scarcely populated areas.
-This situation can increase risks and vulnerabilities for health professionals travelling alone and the majority are unable to fulfil their duties in these areas.
+In villages where the government is operative, health care is mainly served by ambulant midwives who undertake antenatal and prenatal care as well as immunisations.
+Resources for transport are scarce, and often midwives are forced to spend their own money to travel to the villages, especially in border areas.
+These villages are far away from the main district roads requiring several hours, and sometimes days, of walking in scarcely populated areas.
+This can increase risks for health professionals travelling alone, and the majority struggle to fulfil their duties in these areas.

-Hope Clinic was constructed in 2016 to provide out patient and inpatient services to the community in and around Lailenpi.
-The facility includes an eight bed inpatient facility, a small storeroom for medicines, a private consultation room and an outpatients seating area.
-The clinic also provides a space for teaching the local community about primary healthcare, the distribution of multi-vitamins to mothers and infants under-5 and a deworming programme for children.
+Hope Clinic was constructed in 2016 to provide outpatient and inpatient services to the community in and around Lailenpi.
+The facility includes an eight bed inpatient facility, a small storeroom for medicines, a private consultation room and an outpatients' seating area.
+The clinic also teaches the local community about primary healthcare,distributes multi-vitamins to mothers and infants aged under five, and runs a deworming programme for children.

-HHM have three qualified medical doctors on staff and three qualified nurses, who studied in Inida, based in Lailenpi.
-They work alongside experienced local medical support staff employed by HHM to run the Hope Clinic.
-In-patient services, including basic emergency care and stabilisation services are provided 24 hours a day, 7 days a week as required.
-Out-patient services are provided 6 days a week.
+HHM have three qualified medical doctors on staff and three qualified nurses at Lailenpi, who studied in India.
+They work alongside experienced local support staff employed by HHM to run the Hope Clinic.
+Inpatient services, including basic emergency care and stabilisation services, are provided 24 hours a day, 7 days a week as required.
+Outpatient services are provided six days a week.